Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 }
 ```

-It returns an object with a `message` property that is type `String`.
+<small>It returns an object with a `message` property that is type `String`.</small>

+getAbout has to return something that looks the the About type.

 <!-- > -->